Vertabreak/Verts-ESO-Addon-Pack/README.md

 everything is licenced to its respective owner ive just curated it all in one place.

-for users familiar with git suggest syncing up with the repo daily for the latest changes rathern then minion as custom tweaks/fixs will only be here.
+for users familiar with git suggest syncing up with the repo daily for the latest changes rather then minion as custom tweaks/fixs will only be here.